bpiyush/CLIP-grounding/README.md

 6 directories, 3 files
 ```
+:hourglass: This step takes about 30 minutes (depending on your Internet connection).

 <!-- 2.
 (Optional) Pre-process the data as instructed in the [official panoptic narrative grounding repo](https://github.com/BCV-Uniandes/PNG).
 See [Appendix A](#appA) for sample instructions to run this on a Mac CPU machine.
 This shall create `data/panoptic_narrative_grounding/annotations/png_coco_val2017_dataloader.json` file.
 Note that we run this step only for `val2017` split and not the training set. -->